 There has been a rapid response from the in vitro diagnostic industry to develop assays for SARS-CoV-2.
-These have migrated into UK laboratories at a much faster rate (50,442 tests on 18 March 2020) than in the US, due in part to stringent Food and Drug Administration regulations (Figure 1).
-Realtime reverse transcription polymerase chain reaction (RT-PCR) is used for SARS-CoV-2 RNA viral detection in upper and lower respiratory specimens, and serological analysis of anti-COVID-19 antibodies by automated immunoassays can be used for disease surveillance.
+These have migrated into UK laboratories at a much faster rate (50,442 tests on 18/3/20) than in the US, due in part to stringent Food and Drug Administration regulations (figure 1).
+Real-time reverse transcription polymerase chain reaction (RT-PCR) is used for SARS-CoV-2 RNA viral detection in upper and lower respiratory specimens, and serological analysis of anti-COVID-19 antibodies by automated immunoassays can be used for disease surveillance.
 The preferred testing is by molecular diagnosis of COVID-19 by real-time RT-PCR, such as the RdRp gene assay, which amplifies a conserved region of the RNA-dependent RNA polymerase gene that is specific to SARS-CoV-2, which has been used for confirmation of this disease by Public Health England laboratories.
 In addition, oligonucleotide primers and probes selected from regions of the virus nucleocapsid (N) gene are also included in the panel.
 In confirmed COVID-19 cases, the laboratory testing should be repeated to demonstrate viral clearance prior to healthcare discharge.

-Incubation, transmission and clinical presentation
+Incubation, Transmission and Clinical Presentation

-The incubation period has been suggested to be approximately five days.2 Transmission is dependent on variable individual infectiousness, population density and spatial distance.
+The incubation period has been suggested to be approximately 5 days2.
+Transmission is dependent on variable individual infectiousness, population density and spatial distance.
 The virus is transmitted primarily in respiratory aerosols and by indirect contact with contaminated surfaces.
-Faecal analysis detecting viral RNA also suggests a faecal-oral route of transmission.3
+Faecal analysis detecting viral RNA also suggest a faecal-oral route of transmission3.

 The clinical presentation and severity of symptoms is case-dependent.
-The clinical characteristics in the Chinese population have been recently documented from 1099 cases.4 The virus has infected more males than females, and severity is associated with older age.
+The clinical characteristics in the Chinese population have been recently documented from 1,099 cases4.
+The virus has infected more males than females and severity is associated with older age.
 The common symptoms are fever and a persistent non-productive cough, although many present without fever and often with mild symptoms.
-The vast majority (>85%) do not demonstrate chest radiographic abnormalities, but ground-glass opacity and bilateral shadowing have been demonstrated on computer tomography in severe cases.
+The vast majority (>85%) do not demonstrate chest radiographic abnormalities; but ground-glass opacity and bilateral shadowing has been demonstrated on computer tomography in severe cases.

-Laboratory findings
+Laboratory Findings

 Evidence from the Chinese cohort suggests prominent lymphocytopenia occurs in 83% of cases, with thrombocytopenia in 36% and leukopenia in 34%.
-Biochemically, patients demonstrate high concentrations of C-reactive protein (CRP) and less common elevations in liver enzymes (aspartate aminotransferase and alanine aminotransferase), creatine kinase (CK) and D-dimer.4 Furthermore, in a systematic analysis of 11 articles, Lippi and Plebani5 have documented laboratory abnormalities reported in cases of COVID-19.
+Biochemically, patients demonstrate high concentrations of C-reactive protein (CRP) and less common elevations in liver enzymes (aspartate aminotransferase and alanine aminotransferase), creatine kinase (CK) and D-dimer4.
+Furthermore, in a systematic analysis of eleven articles, Lippi and Plebani have documented laboratory abnormalities reported in cases of COVID-195.
 Patients may also present with decreased albumin, or increases in lactate dehydrogenase, total bilirubin, creatinine, procalcitonin and also cardiac troponin and natriuretic peptides.

-Cardiac troponin elevations in COVID-19
+Cardiac Troponin elevations in COVID-19

-Previous influenza infection epidemics have been associated with myocardial infarction, myocarditis and exacerbated heart failure.6 These comorbid conditions contribute to significant mortality.
-Previous coronarvirus epidemics such as SARS in 2002 and Middle East Respiratory Syndrome (MERS) were associated with tachycardia, bradycardia, cardiomegaly, cardiac arrest, sub-clinical diastolic impairment and acute-onset heart failure.^{7-11}
+Previous influenza infection epidemics have been associated with myocardial infarction, myocarditis and exacerbated heart failure6.
+These comorbid conditions contribute to significant mortality.
+Previous coronarvirus epidemics such as SARS in 2002 and Middle East Respiratory Syndrome (MERS) were associated with tachycardia, bradycardia, cardiomegaly, cardiac arrest, sub-clinical diastolic impairment and acute-onset heart failure7-11.